aklump/drupal_loft_video/README.txt

 /* $Id$ */

-SUMMARY: This module is an api and must be used by another module or theme to be effective.
+SUMMARY: The main module is an api and must be used by another module or theme to be effective.
+You can use loft_video_node (included) to have out-of-box functionalilty.

 REQUIREMENTS: